North Stradbroke Island

 North Stradbroke Island ranks among the oldest 10% of areas nationwide

-North Stradbroke Island has a median age of 52 years, which is notably higher than Greater Brisbane's median age of 36 years.
-This figure is also considerably older than the national norm of 38 years.
-Compared to the Greater Brisbane average, the 65-74 age cohort is significantly over-represented on North Stradbroke Island at 19.8%, while the 25-34 age group is under-represented at 6.8%.
+North Stradbroke Island has a median age of 52 years, which is notably higher than Greater Brisbane's median age of 36 years, and also older than the national norm of 38 years.
+Compared to the Greater Brisbane average, the 65-74 age cohort is notably over-represented on North Stradbroke Island at 19.8%, while the 25-34 age cohort is under-represented at 6.8%.
 This concentration of the 65-74 age group is well above the national average of 9.4%.
-Between 2021 and the present, the 75 to 84 age group has grown from 8.6% to 11.9% of the population, while the 15 to 24 cohort increased from 8.1% to 9.6%.
-Conversely, the 55 to 64 age group has declined from 17.3% to 14.4%, and the 5 to 14 age group has dropped from 10.5% to 9.5%.
+Between 2021 and present, the 75 to 84 age group has grown from 8.6% to 11.9% of the population, while the 15 to 24 age cohort increased from 8.1% to 9.6%.
+Conversely, the 55 to 64 age cohort has declined from 17.3% to 14.4%, and the 5 to 14 age group dropped from 10.5% to 9.5%.
 Demographic modeling suggests that North Stradbroke Island's age profile will evolve significantly by 2041.
-The 75 to 84 age cohort is projected to expand notably, increasing by 128 people (46%) from 280 to 409.
-Notably, the combined 65+ age groups are projected to account for 100% of total population growth, reflecting the area's aging demographic profile.
+The 75 to 84 age cohort is projected to expand by 128 people (46%), from 280 to 409.
+Notably, the combined 65+ age groups are expected to account for 100% of total population growth, reflecting the area's aging demographic profile.
 In contrast, population declines are projected for the 45 to 54 and 55 to 64 age cohorts.

 Frequently Asked Questions - Age